kimi0zx/Custom_Keyboard/README.md

 # Custom_Keyboard
-This is a simple example of a custom keyboard android application
+This is a simple example of a custom keyboard with basic functionalities such as typing numbers and letters.
 # Language used
 ## * Kotlin
-# Mocking tool
-## * Adobe XD
-# Screenshot